-LGBTQ youth more likely to be truant or to consider or commit suicideNovember 13th, 2012 in Psychology & Psychiatry
+LGBTQ youth more likely to be truant or to consider or commit suicideNovember 13, 2012 by Sharita Forrest in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Lesbian, gay, bisexual and transgender youth and those questioning their sexuality are at significantly greater risk of truancy and of considering and attempting suicide than their heterosexual classmates – even when bullying isn't involved, according to a new study of more than 11,000 middle and high school students.

 Although bullying does account for a portion of the risk disparities, significant differences remain after taking bullying into account, said the authors, Joseph P. Robinson and Dorothy Espelage, educational psychologists at the University of Illinois.

 Prior studies have indicated that LGBTQ youth are at greater risk for considering and attempting suicide and for unexcused absences.
 In the current study, which assessed seventh through 12th graders across 30 schools, the researchers sought to determine if bullying explained LGBTQ youth's higher risks for these behaviors.